annaszalkiewicz/profil-fend-task/README.md

 The purpose of this project is to create web app that allows user to search series by its title.
 This project is part of job interview for Front-end Developer Intern at [Profil Software](https://profil-software.com/).

+## Project Requirements

+Based on free API: http://www.tvmaze.com/api create web application which allows searching series by name.

+### Functionalities:

+* Search input should allow typing title and submit request
+* After submit there should be displayed 12 results on page
+* If there are no results that match the search, the message should be displayed
+* Each scrolling to the bottom of the page should cause loading the next 12 results (if exist)
+* If there are no more results, the message should be displayed
+* Every result should contain: cover image, title, status (if the show is running), relase date, rating and description shortened to max 100 characters
+* If there is no cover image, the default cover image should be displayed
+* If any data is missing there should be displayed an information
+* There should be possibility to sort results by name, rating and relase date
+* There should be possibility to filter result by status and relase year

+* Recruitment task should be written in pure JS (no framework is not allowed).
+Do not use libraries (e.g. Boostrap) for styling.

 ## How to run project?

 ### Run on local machine